An Introduction to Search Engine Optimization

 Googlebot

-- Googlebot Desktop: a desktop crawler that simulates a user on desktop.
+- Googlebot Desktop: Simulates a desktop user and is used less frequently.

 Google's Search Algorithm

-There are many factors that influence how a search engine algorithm works.
-Take Google for example, nobody knows the mathematical formula it uses to return search results for a user that has performed a search query.
+Many factors influence how a search engine algorithm works.
+Take Google, nobody knows the mathematical formula it uses to return search results for a user that has performed a search query.

-The NY Times interview spotlights Amit Singhal, a master engineer at Google, who discusses Google's “ranking algorithm”, the behind-the-scene formula determining the web pages resulting from a user’s query.
-The NYT interview continues to reveal;
+The interview spotlights Amit Singhal, a master engineer at Google, who discusses Google's “ranking algorithm”, the behind-the-scene formula determining the web pages resulting from a user’s query.
+The interview reveals;

-Carr learned that Google, "...carries out thousands of experiments a day, according to the Harvard Business Review, and it uses the results to refine the algorithms that increasingly control how people find information and extract meaning from it."
+Nicholas Carr learned that Google, "...carries out thousands of experiments a day...and it uses the results to refine the algorithms that increasingly control how people find information and extract meaning from it."

-The first type is referred to as "off-page SEO".
-These are things done externally to your web site, such as getting links from other web sites that point back to your site.
+Off-page SEO is about getting links from other web sites that point back to your site.

-This is known in the Internet marketing community as link building.
+This is known in the SEO community as link building.
 Links back to your web site are similar to getting votes.
-In recent years, updates to Google's search engine algorithm via Panda, Penguin, and Hummingbird, tend to favor good content on the web.
+As a result, links pointing back to your web pages are considered a positive signal from Google.

-And since content is king, the same great content that you provide users who find you through search will also attract web publishers or even bloggers to reference by creating a link to your web page from their web site.
+And since content is king, the same great content you're providing users who find you through search will also attract web publishers and bloggers.
+Who in turn may reference your content by linking to your web page from their web site.

 On-page SEO

-The other type of Search Engine Optimization is called "on-page SEO".
-This approach to optimizing your site is all about control.
+This approach to optimizing your pages is all about control.

 Wikipedia elaborates about on-page SEO by stating that "optimizing a web site primarily involves editing its content and HTML coding to both increase its relevance to specific keywords and to remove barriers to the indexing activities of search engines."

-For any web site looking to get optimized for the search engines, both on-page and off-page SEO must be considered to have the full benefits of ranking well.
+For any web site looking to get optimized for the search engines, both on-page and off-page SEO should be considered with the full benefits of ranking well.

-The next few paragraphs cover some basics and best practices you can apply to your web site or blog right now through on-page SEO.
+The next few sections cover some basics and best practices you can apply to your web site through on-page SEO.

 You will need to access each web page's HTML, properties, or settings through your content management system, blog, wiki, or web editor.

-On-page SEO will be the focus for the rest of this article.
+On-page SEO will be the focus for the rest of this SEO guide.

 Meta Title Tag